itpplasma/libneo/doc/ExtraDocuments/Fileformats.md

 - $m \ge 0$ and for each $m$ toroidal modes $n \in [-\text{n0b},\text{n0b}]$ <br>
 The total number of modes is therefore $(\text{m0b}+1)*(2*\text{n0b}+1)$

-#### Assuming stellerator symmetry
+#### Assuming stellarator symmetry

 TODO

-If stellerator symmetry is present, only the $\sin$ OR $\cos$ contribution for a quantity e.g. the Radius $R$ is non-zero.
+If stellarator symmetry is present, only the $\sin$ OR cosine contribution for a quantity e.g. the Radius $R$ is non-zero.
 Each quantity therefore then only has one column of coefficients assigned to it, reducing the overall columns to 6 instead of 8.